 After strolling to city’s many landmarks, you can always stop at the restaurant for a coffee and one of famous Austrian desserts, such is Sachertorte, so you can have complete Vienna experience!

-Top things to do in Vienna, we recommend: tour Vienna with bike by yourself or with guided bike tour and this is fun activity for entre family.
+From other things to do in Vienna, we recommend: tour Vienna with bike by yourself or with guided bike tour and this is fun activity for entire family.
 If traveling with children, there is a nice zoo next to Schönbrunn Palace and also horse riding school with elegant Lipizzaner stallions.

-Festivals and events.
 Vienna is famous for its festivals and events and first one starts on the very first day of the New Year – 1st January – World Famous New Year Concert, by Vienna Philharmonic Orchestra; 1st May celebrations in Prater; Wiener Festwochen (Vienna Festival) in May-June, Life Ball (June-summer), AIDS charity event, the biggest in the world; and many Christmas related events, such as Christmas markets and fairs.

-Interesting facts about Vienna:
+Interesting facts about Vienna

 - The world’s oldest carousel is located at the Prater park fairground.